hashicorp/vagrant/website/source/docs/disks/virtualbox/index.html.md

 off for any changes to be applied to a guest.
 If you make a configuration change with a guests disk, you will need to `vagrant reload` the guest for any changes to be applied.

+When new disks are defined to be attached to a guest, Vagrant will create and attach these disks to a guests SATA Controller.
+It should be noted that up to 30 disks can be attached to the SATA Controller.